Fault-Tolerant Quantum Gates with Defects in Topological Stabiliser Codes: Topological Stabiliser Codes and Defects

-In topological stabiliser codes, there is a relationship between the localised (eigenstate and non-eigenstate) excitations and the locality-preserving logical operators that the code supports.
-Specifically, excitations in topological stabiliser codes can be considered boundaries of locality-preserving logical operators \cite{Webster,Yoshida}.
-Indeed, if the restriction of a $k$-dimensional locality-preserving logical operator is applied to a region of a $k$-dimensional subspace, then an excitation arises at the boundary of the region.
-Since any topologically non-trivial path of an excitation can be used to implement some locality-preserving logical operator \cite{Yoshida,Webster}, all excitations must in fact be of this type.
+Topological excitations in topological stabiliser codes can be understood as boundaries of locality-preserving logical operators.
+Specifically, define a \textit{restricted locality-preserving logical operator} to be the restriction of a locality-preserving logical operator to a compact region, such that it has a boundary in the bulk of the code.
+Applying a restricted locality-preserving logical operator gives rise to an excitation localised to the boundary \cite{Yoshida,Webster}.
+If this excitation is free to move in at least two spatial dimensions, then it will be a topological excitation.

-This relationship is well understood for the case of eigenstate excitations.
+This relationship is very familiar for eigenstate excitations.
 For example, in the two dimensional surface code, a logical Pauli operator is implemented by a string of Pauli operators between an appropriate pair of boundaries or defects, or across a topologically non-trivial loop.
 Restricting a string of this kind so that it has endpoints in the bulk of the code gives rise to a pair of anyons at these endpoints.
-More generally, restricting a $k$-dimensional logical Pauli operator to have a boundary in the bulk of the code, rather than on code boundaries or defects, gives rise to a $(k-1)$-dimensional excitation at this boundary of the operator.
+More generally, a restricted logical Pauli operator has an excitation at its boundary.
 This excitation will be an eigenstate excitation, since the Pauli operators that give rise to it necessarily commute or anticommute with each stabiliser meaning that the state that results from their application will be an energy eigenstate.
-Since logical Pauli operators are necessarily locality-preserving, this is an instance of the general phenomenon described above.
+Since logical Pauli operators are necessarily locality-preserving (as discussed in Sec.~\ref{LPLO}), this is an instance of the general phenomenon described above.

-Non-eigenstate excitations arise from applying the same analysis to non-Pauli locality-preserving logical operators.
-Specifically, non-eigenstate excitations arise at the boundary of non-Pauli locality-preserving logical operators that are restricted to terminate in the bulk of a code.
-Since non-Pauli locality-preserving logical operators are necessarily of dimension $k\geq 2$ \cite{Bravyi,Webster}, their boundaries cannot be point-like, and so can only support excitations in codes of more than two dimensions.